-Mutual fund fees can be broken down into ongoing yearly fees and loads, and each can seriously eat away at your returns.
-Ongoing expenses usually include a management fee — between 0.5 percent and 2 percent of the assets, according to Investopedia — administrative costs and the 12b-1 fee.
+Mutual fund fees can be broken down into ongoing yearly fees and loads, and both can seriously eat away at your returns.
+Ongoing yearly expenses usually include a management fee — between 0.5% and 2% of the assets, according to Investopedia — administrative costs and the 12b-1 fee.

-It’s important to note that there is no clear correlation between high expense ratios and high returns.
-In other words, just because your ongoing expenses are high doesn’t necessarily mean you’ll enjoy high returns.
-Instead, look for these top characteristics of the best mutual funds.
+It’s important to note that there’s no clear correlation between high expense ratios and high returns.
+In other words, even if your ongoing expenses are high, it doesn’t necessarily mean you’ll enjoy high returns.

-Interest earned through savings accounts is taxed at your ordinary income rate, and the income that some bonds generate might be taxable as well.
+Traditional 401(k) plans and individual retirement accounts can be tax-deferred, which helps maximize savings.
+But, when you withdraw from these accounts, you’ll have to pay taxes on that money.
+Interest earned through savings accounts is taxed at your normal income rate, and the income that some bonds generate might be taxable as well.
 Moreover, any profits from selling an investment are taxed at the capital gains rate.

-Just because you think of yourself as retired doesn’t mean the IRS agrees for the purposes of taking money out of your qualified retirement plans, including IRA, 401k and 403b accounts.
-Once you’ve reached age 59 and 1/2, you can take the money out without penalty.
-But if you withdraw prior to then, the IRS adds an extra 10 percent tax penalty on the taxable portion of your distribution.
+Just because you think of yourself as retired doesn’t mean the IRS agrees.
+Once you’ve reached age 59 1/2, you can take the money out of qualified retirement plans, including IRA, 401(k) and 403(b) accounts, without incurring a tax penalty.
+But, if you withdraw money prior to that, the IRS adds a 10% penalty on the taxable portion of your distribution.

-If an exception applies, however, you can avoid the withdrawal penalty.
-For 401k and 403b accounts, one exception is if you retire after turning 55.
-On the other hand, IRAs allow early distributions to pay for higher education costs (including for your kids) and insurance premiums while you’re unemployed.
+If an exception applies, you can avoid the early withdrawal penalty.
+For 401(k) and 403(b) accounts, IRAs allow early distributions to pay for higher education costs — including for your kids — and insurance premiums while you’re unemployed.